openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 |

-2. To run the trainig using :doc:`auto-configuration feature <../../../explanation/additional_features/auto_configuration>`,
+2. To run the training using :doc:`auto-configuration feature <../../../explanation/additional_features/auto_configuration>`,
-we need to reformat dataset according to this structure:
+we need to reformat the dataset according to this structure:
-#TODO check if val is necessary, if annotations should be renamed, if we need val folder and ann

 .. code-block::